davorinjurkovic007/PathFollowing/README.md

 # PathFollowing
-Follow the path in the written in the file
+Follow the path written in the file